Updated April 15, 2023

-- Develop a detailed storyline and the various play modes for your game much earlier that will aid you to plan the complex details of your game at the later stage.
+- Develop a detailed storyline and the various play modes for your game much earlier that will aid you in planning the complex details of your game at a later stage.
 Hence, you should never ignore this stage.

 - Create a program skeleton using game programming tools like GameCanvas.
 This comes with an effective base class that is particularly useful for 2D game developers who are using J2ME.

-- Try using the emulator for testing your game prior to releasing it, actually.
+- Try using the emulator to test your game before releasing it.
 In fact, you cannot always rely on the emulator alone.
-During such cases, you want the exact similar mobile device model for checking the game out.
+In such cases, you want the same mobile device model for checking the game out.
 You can also outsource it to any other company for testing your game.
-In general, it would be the best idea to know mobile games programming on the Nokia series 60 phone.
+In general, it would be the best idea to know mobile game programming on the Nokia series 60 phone.

-- Despite your best efforts, there are few times when you need to take your hands off and stop programming.
-Instead, assess where you went wrong in the coding and break the problem into small bits, so managing it would become easy for you.
+- Despite your best efforts, there are a few times when you need to take your hands off and stop programming.
+Instead, assess where you went wrong in the coding and break the problem into small bits to make it easy for you.

 Different Levels of Mobile Games Development Tools

-If developing a game is itself a game, then it comprises of four levels, which include planning, prototyping, developing, and releasing.
-Similar to a video game, every level is highly difficult than the previous one.
+If developing a game is itself a game, then it comprises four levels, which include planning, prototyping, developing, and releasing.
+Like a video game, every level is more difficult than the previous one.
 Every level also has its own obstacles that you are liable to come up with and also its own eventual boss that signifies while you are set to proceed to the next level.
 You can successfully create your first game if you walk through each level of the game properly.

 1st Level: Plan

-The foremost level and obviously the most significant level is planning.
+The foremost level, and obviously the most significant level, is planning.
 You should plan out all aspects of the game well prior to beginning the coding.
 The major goal of this level is to take into account everything regarding the game so that you need to improvise then.
-While you first begin to make your game, the right thing to do is writing down the complete details.
+When you first begin to make your game, the right thing to do is to write down the complete details.
 Consider everything you need in your game and write it down then.
-Typically, this is quite simple at first, while your mind thinks about lots of better ideas that you need to integrate into your game.
+Typically, this is quite simple at first, while your mind thinks about many better ideas you need to integrate into your game.

-However, as time passes by, this level tends to become increasingly difficult to be completed.
-As you come up with the ideas, also try to prepare the details of every idea, like how they will function, how they will impact the player experience, and the way they will influence the gameplay.
+However, as time passes, this level tends to become increasingly difficult to complete.
+As you come up with the ideas, also try to prepare the details of every idea, like how they will function, how they will impact the player experience and the way they will influence the gameplay.
 You do not need to leave any large holes in your design, which will cause you to go through hardship.
-It will become very difficult to complete a game as the issues you come across increase.
+It will become very difficult to complete a game as the issues you come across the increase.
 Hence, the secret to complete a game is dealing with problems in lesser amounts and without allowing them to add up all at once.

-It is due to this reason; it is extremely advisable that you don’t skip out this level and move straight to development, which is level 3.
-When you do so, you would have to encounter difficult problems, which would quickly make you feel dominated and quit eventually.
-If you have experienced playing the Halo series, simply imagine how difficult had it be if you got a hunter pair even during the very first level of your playthrough.
-You need to be hard-pressed in order to continue playing while you keep on dying continuously to these huge obstacles.
+It is for this reason; it is advisable that you don’t skip out this level and move straight to development, which is level 3.
+When you do so, you would have to encounter difficult problems, quickly making you feel dominated and eventually quit.
+If you have experienced playing the Halo series, simply imagine how difficult it would be if you got a hunter pair even during the first level of your playthrough.
+You need to be hard-pressed to continue playing while you continuously die to these huge obstacles.